 You can look up the categories of various Hyatt hotels globally here.

-There can be a good saving based on the standard rates by booking to use points – but that the saving will be more marked when the promotion is more aggressive and when redeeming for nights during peak, more expensive periods or at especially expensive hotels.
+There can be a good saving based on the standard rates by booking with points – but that the saving will be more marked when the promotion is more aggressive and when redeeming for nights during peak, more expensive periods or at especially expensive hotels.

 That said, in the past I have managed to leverage purchased points into a room at the Grand Hyatt when rates were much higher over a peak weekend in Melbourne, effectively halving the cost.